gecko984/supervenn/README.md

 "Given 1000 delivery orders each with lat, lon, time window and weight, and 50 vehicles each with capacity and work shift, distribute the orders between the vehicles and build an optimal route for each vehicle".

-A given client can send tens of such requests per day and sometimes it is usefult to look at their requests and understand how they are related to each other in terms of what orders are included in each of the request.
+A given client can send tens of such requests per day and sometimes it is useful to look at their requests and understand how they are related to each other in terms of what orders are included in each of the request.
 Are they sending the same task over and over again  - a sign that they are not satisfied with routes they get and they might need our help in using the API?
 Are they manually editing the routes (a process that results in more requests to our API, with